 There is no special SAT customs duty for a personal drone — it travels as part of your baggage.
 What you do need is flight authorization from the DGAC (civil aviation authority):

-- Tourists (recreational, temporary): file DGAC form DVSO-805, “Autorizacion de Vuelo con Drones para Turistas,” by email to dvso@dgac.gob.gt.
-It is free and takes about two business days.
+- Tourists (recreational, temporary): file DGAC form DVSO-OPS-805, “Autorizacion de Vuelo con Drones para Turistas” (Revision 03, dated 28/07/2026), as a fillable PDF to dvso@dgac.gob.gt.
+It is free.
+DGAC’s completion guide states scans and photographs are not accepted.

 Operating limits to know: maximum 120 m / 400 ft above ground, no flying over crowds of 100+ people, and a 6 km no-fly buffer around airports, aerodromes, prisons and customs posts — plus no flying over government buildings, embassies, military sites or hospitals.